vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       successfully.

       Most filters will either add an error to the map, or one or more clips with the key "clip".
-One exception is the special LoadPlugin "filter", which doesn't return any clips for obvious reasons.
+The exception to this are functions, for example LoadPlugin, which doesn't return any clips for obvious reasons.

 ----------